 My supervision training was undertaken in an integrative model (validated by the Institute for Individual Psychology), and this allows me to work comfortably with many of the frameworks counsellors, psychotherapists and other mental health, complementary and educational professionals currently practise from.

 I hold a broad portfolio of work as a supervisor, including being an experienced group, individual and online (video-chat) supervisor with experienced and trainee practitioners in my private practice.
-I also work for a number of counselling and educational institutions in and around Cambridgeshire and Suffolk.
+I have previously also worked for a number of counselling and educational institutions in and around Cambridgeshire and Suffolk as a supervisor.

 Specialist supervision for sexual casework

 If you are a therapist, and actively work with sex, you’ll probably agree with me that one of the commonly weak areas in the general training of counsellors and psychotherapists is the lack of focus on sexual difficulties.
 To my mind this is one of the greatest oversights of contemporary training, especially when you consider how often sexual relationship issues are a presenting issue in the consulting room.